-For some, the idea of vintage wallpaper conjures up the image of an unsightly 70’s print about to be demo-ed out on an HGTV show.
-You’ll want to go ahead and shelve that notion now, because this 119 year old studio is not making your grandmother’s wallpapers.
+For some, the idea of vintage wallpaper conjures up the image of an unsightly 70’s print being demo-ed out on an HGTV show.
+You’ll want to go ahead and shelve that notion, because this 120 year old design studio is not making your grandmother’s wallpaper.

 These artisan creations held the fascination of many, who were impressed with the craftsmanship and painstaking attention to detail.
 Once tea drinking became the “en vogue” way to socialize, Chinese ceramics and textiles became highly sought after commodities.
 The trend continued on to become a cultural phenomenon, and rose in popularity so much that it eventually it made its way over to the newly formed United States.

 Gracie was founded by Mr. Charles R. Gracie in 1898, in New York City.
 He began selling custom lamps and unique home furnishings, and by the 1920s, expanded the business to include Chinese and Japanese furniture, screens and porcelain.
 When a friend in the textile trade presented him with a roll of ornate hand-painted wallpaper, he knew he’d seen something truly exceptional.

 Gracie was the first firm to import these hand-painted wallpapers since their original creation in the 1700s, and really paved the way for their popularity to flourish in the United States.